rgorge/minimal-mistakes/_pages/virtualization-101.md

 <hr>

 <h1>Network</h1>
 The last but not least there are virtual NIC cards and other I/O devices.
-Virtual Machine requies a <b>PCI/PCIe-bus</b> for i/O devices connection.
+Virtual Machine requires a <b>PCI/PCIe-bus</b> for i/O devices connection.
 QEMU/KVM can emulate different types of chipsets - q35 or i440fx (the first one supports - PCIe, the second - legacy PCI) and multiple PCI topologies, for example, create separate PCI expander buses for NUMA nodes emulation for a Guest OS.

 After PCI/PCIe is created, I/O device should be connected to it.
 In general, it can be anything from network card to physical GPU.
 NIC can be fully-virtualized (for example, e1000 interface) or para-virtualized (for, example virtio) or a physical NIC.
 The last option is applicable for network-intensive applications where line rate PPS rate is required - routers, firewalls and etc.